Computer Science A-Level Edexcel

-English Language, Maths and Science at a grade 5.
-GCSE Computer Science would be an advantage but not essential – if studied a minimum of grade 6 is needed.
+Course entry requirements: GCSE Computer Science would be an advantage but not essential – if studied a minimum of grade 6 is needed.
 Good communication & analytical skills.
 An interest in computer programming and problem solving.
-Passionate students not quite meeting these grades should apply for interview with Head of College.

 OVERVIEW OF COURSE:

 There is an up-to-date specification that focuses on the knowledge, understanding and skills students need to progress to higher education or thrive in the workplace.
 Examinations include a variety of assessment styles so that students feel more confident and able to engage with the questions.
 Assessment of non-exam assessment (NEA) is straightforward and designed to encourage students to do an investigative project on a topic of particular interest to them.
 An interest in programming with any of the following is essential – C#; Java; Pascal/Delphi; Python; VB.Net.

 - Engage in problem solving, write and use algorithms.

 - Learn to write and test programs in high level language, assembly code and functional code..

 - Learn about hardware and software, networks and the Internet.